datawire/ambassador-docs/tutorials/getting-started.md

 Like any other Kubernetes object, Custom Resource Definitions (CRDs) are used to declaratively define Edge Stack’s desired state.
 The workflow you are going to build uses a simple demo app and the Mapping CRD, which is the core resource that you will use with Edge Stack.
 It lets you route requests by host and URL path from the edge of your cluster to Kubernetes services.

-First apply the YAML for the “Quote of the Moment" service.
+First, apply the YAML for the “Quote of the Moment" service.

 ```
 kubectl apply -f https://www.getambassador.io/yaml/quickstart/qotm.yaml